NicholasMcKie/shar-mod-creator/README.md

 # Short Tutorial
 ## Meta Information
 Setting up your first mod is easy.
-We can start by specifying a name, for example:
+We can start by giving it a name, for example:

        Futurama: Hit & Run

-We then need to specify an internal name.
+We then need to give our mod an internal name.
 For example:

        FHAR

-You can then enter your own description.
-Linebreaks are replaced with \n blocks in the meta.ini.
-An example of which being this:
+You can then enter your own description for your modification.
+Linebreaks in the description box are replaced with \n blocks in the meta.ini, upon compile.
+An example being this:

        " Welcome to Futurama Hit & Run, play as Bender, Leela and Fry and defend New New York from the evil mom corporation! "

-Being turned into this:
+Turned into this:

        " Welcome to Futurama Hit & Run, play as Bender, Leela and Fry\nand defend New New York from the evil mom corporation! "